AM-Scott/QMEE/QMEE/Assignment Week 4 - MMV.md

 Of the 60 total positive tests, only 10 people actually have MMV.
 So a random person’s probability of actually having MMV given that they tested positive is only 10/60 or 16.66%.

+**BMB**: this is a very sensible way of solving this question.
+Good for you for saying "approximately" (you could have calculated `10/(10+0.05*990)= 0.168`).
+Approximation is fine in this context.
+However, if you're going to do that then you probably *shouldn't* quote the percentage to 2 decimal places (i.e. just say "approximately 17%).

 Part II:
 You learn that your friend has a positive test for MMV.
 What do you tell them?